 John F. Kowal

-John F. Kowal is Vice President for Programs at the Brennan Center for Justice at NYU School of Law, where he is responsible for coordinating and guiding the organization’s programs on Democracy, Justice and Liberty and National Security.
-John also oversees the organization’s Washington, D.C. office.
+John F. Kowal is Vice President for Programs at the Brennan Center for Justice at NYU School of Law, where he is responsible for coordinating and guiding the organization’s programs on Democracy, Justice, and Liberty and National Security.
+John also oversees the Brennan Center’s Fellows Program.
+And he writes on issues of constitutional law and democracy reform.

 Before joining the Brennan Center, John was a leader in the philanthropic sector on issues of democracy, justice and human rights.
 From 1997-2008, John worked at the Open Society Institute, most recently as Director of Constitutional Democracy Initiatives.
 There, he developed and directed grantmaking programs to safeguard a fair and impartial judiciary and to build the infrastructure of legal groups advancing a progressive vision of U.S. constitutional law.
 He also created OSI’s LGBT Rights grantmaking program and was an early leader in funding marriage equality efforts.